 Always the audiophile, Young explains that the music on NYA will be available via XStream Music, a high resolution streaming service which adapts seamlessly to the user’s available bandwidth, “delivering the best audio quality possible, directly from the original high resolution masters.”
 In other words, the music is not compressed, as it is in CD or MP3 formats.
 Young announced XStream Music in April as a continuation of his search for a top-quality digital sound that began with his development of Pono.

-While the official launch date (or any user fees) of NYA was not given, the announcement of it represents the latest effort made by Young to control, curate and yes, capitalize on the vast archive of his music, both released and unreleased.
+The announcement of NYA back in August represents the latest effort made by Young to control, curate and capitalize on the vast archive of his music, both released and unreleased.

 It created a buzz among fans who have long obsessed over Young’s infamous archive of unreleased or “lost” albums.
-One such album, the solo acoustic Hitchhiker, recorded in one evening in 1976, is being officially released (in the traditional vinyl, CD, MP3) format on September 8.
+One such album, the solo acoustic Hitchhiker, recorded in one evening in 1976, was officially released (in the traditional vinyl, CD, MP3) format on September 8.

 More than any artist, with the possible exception of Prince, Neil Young has a large cache of unreleased work.
 In a September 2017 cover story, Uncut magazine music journalist Tyler Wilcox hunted down some of Young’s most talked about “lost” albums – including Homegrown, Oceanside-Countryside, Island In the Sun, Meadow Dusk, Toast and Times Square.
 He quotes Young as saying of his unreleased work, “Quite often I’ll record things that don’t fit with what I’m doing, so I just hold onto them for a while.”